The `apssh` binary

 ### Default : on the fly, annotated with hostname

 Default is to output every line as they come back, prefixed with associated hostname.
 As you might expect, stdout goes to stdout and stderr to stderr.
 Additionally, error messages issued by apssh itself, like e.g. when a host cannot be reached, also goes on stderr.

 $ apssh -u root -t alive -- grep VERSION_ID /etc/os-release

 email@example.com:22 - Connection failed Disconnect Error: Permission denied

 In the above trasnscript, there were 5 target hostnames, one of which being unreachable.

 The line with `Permission denied` goes on *stderr*, the other ones on *stdout*.

-With the `-r` or `--raw--` option, output is produced as it comes in, so very much like with the default output, but with no annotation as to which node the line is originating from.
+* `-r/--raw` (equivalent to `--format '@line@'`) output is produced as it comes from the host, with no annotation as to which node the line is originating from.

 Alternatively, the `-o` or `-d` options allow to select a specific subdir and to store results in files named after each hostname.
 In this case, *stdout* is expected to contain a single line that says in which directory results are to be found (this is useful mostly with `-d`, since with `-o` you can predict this in advance)

 * Specifying `-o` it is possible to redirect outputs in a separate directory, in one file per hostname